reddy-044/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 - ubuntu@<INSTANCE-IP>: This is the username (ubuntu) and the IP address of the remote server you want to access.

 ### Using Password
+(if your vm has alredy provisioned with username and passwd) connect to vm using ssh azureuser@128.24.117.89 and passwd

-- Go to the file `/etc/ssh/sshd_config.d/60-cloudimg-settings.conf`
+- Go to the file sudo vim`/etc/ssh/sshd_config
 - Update `PasswordAuthentication yes`
+- Restart SSH -> `sudo systemctl restart ssh'
+- then do ssh-copy-id azureuser@128.24.117.89
+- give passwd of it 'yadav@123456'
+- then logout and again try ssh azureuser@128.24.117.89  you be able to connect your vm without passwd

+- (if your vm has provisioned with ssh key)
+- connect to vm using ssh -i path azureuser@128.24.117.89
+- Go to the file sudo vim`/etc/ssh/sshd_config
+- Update `PasswordAuthentication yes`
-- Restart SSH -> `sudo systemctl restart ssh`
+- Restart SSH -> `sudo systemctl restart ssh'
+- then create passwd by using sudo passwd username
+- give new passwd
+- then do ssh-copy-id azureuser@128.24.117.89
+- give passwd of it 'yadav@123456'
+- then logout and again try ssh azureuser@128.24.117.89  you be able to connect your vm without passwd